Last Updated on June 13, 2022 by Dave Schoenbeck

 - Find the differentiating idea.
 What makes your product different from what’s already out there?

 - Have credentials.
 You need to be able to demonstrate your USP.
 Making unsubstantiated claims will reduce your credibility.

 - Communicate your difference.
-Your USP should be a huge aspect of your marketing strategy.
-If no one knows what sets you apart from the competition, what’s the point?
+Your USP should be a massive aspect of your marketing strategy.
+If no one knows what sets you apart from the competition?

 Trout also teamed up with Al Ries to write The 22 Immutable Laws of Marketing, a book designed to help business owners re-evaluate their marketing practices.
-I’ve written a blog post about my favorite takeaways from that book, but it feels important to touch on a few of them here.
+I’ve written a blog post about my favorite takeaways from that book, but it feels vital to touch on a few.

-For instance, the Law of the Mind: “It’s better to be first in the mind than to be first in the marketplace.”
-How do you differentiate your business from your competitors?
+For instance, the Law of the Mind: “It’s better to be first in the mind than in the marketplace.”
+So how do you differentiate your business from your competitors?
 By standing out in your customer’s mind.
 It doesn’t matter if your company is late to the game, as long as you’re unique enough to be remembered.

-Also important: the Law of Perception: “Marketing is not a battle of products, it’s a battle of perceptions.”
+Also essential: is the Law of Perception: “Marketing is not a battle of products, it’s a battle of perceptions.”
 The quality and price of the product itself matter much less than the idea of the product that your customer takes away.

-Differentiating your business from the competitive “wannabes” is incredibly important to your firm’s long-term viability and profitability.
+Differentiating your business from the competitive “wannabes” is essential to your firm’s long-term viability and profitability.
 So how do you differentiate your business from your competitors?
 Please fill out my contact form, and let’s strategize on building a defensible moat around your company.

 - Why It’s Important to Know About Your Break-even Point in Sales - September 29, 2022

 - Helpful Quotes on How to Stay Positive in a Negative World - September 22, 2022